Reachability Switching Games: Two-player reachability switching games

-In this section we will show that both players need exponentially many memory states to win a reachability switching game.

-We begin by giving a simple gadget that forces the reachability player to use memory.
-The gadget is shown in Figure~\ref{fig:memory}.
+As in \Cref{sec:memory_oneplayer}, we now consider the scenario in which the player does not have access to the switch configuration, but does have access to a finite memory.
+We are able to show a stronger memory lower bound for two-player games compared to one-player games. \Cref{fig:memory} shows a simple gadget that forces the reachability player to use memory.

 The game starts by allowing the safety player to move the token from $x$ to either $a$ or $b$.
-Whatever the choice, the token then moves to $c$ and then on to $y$.
+Whatever the choice, the token then moves to~$c$ and then on to $y$.
 At this point, if the reachability player moves the token to the node chosen by the safety player, then the token will arrive at the target node and the reachability player will win.
-If the reachability player moves to the node not chosen by the safety player, the token will move to $c$ for a second time, and then on to the fail vertex, which is losing for the reachability player.
+If the reachability player moves to the other node, the token will move to $c$ for a second time, and then on to the fail vertex, which is losing for the reachability player.
 Thus, every winning strategy of the reachability player must remember the choice made by the safety player.

-Observe that we can create a similar gadget that forces the safety player to uses memory, by swapping the two players.
-In this modified gadget, the safety player would have to chose the vertex \emph{not chosen} by the reachability player.
-Thus, in a reachability switching game, winning strategies for both players need to use memory.
+We can create a similar gadget that forces the safety player to use memory by swapping the players.
+In the modified gadget, the safety player has to choose the vertex \emph{not chosen} by the reachability player.
+Thus, in an RSG, winning strategies for both players need to use memory.
+By using $k$ copies of the memory gadget, we can show the following lower bound.
+Observe that, in contrast to \Cref{thm:memone}, no asymptotics are used in this lower bound.

-\paragraph{\bf A memory lower bound.} We can now use this gadget to show a lower bound on the amount of memory that is need to win a reachability switching game.

-\begin{lemma} In a reachability switching game, winning strategies for both players may need to use $2^n$ memory states, where $n$ is the number of switching nodes. \end{lemma}
+\begin{lem} In an explicit or succinct RSG, winning strategies for both players may need to use~$2^{n/6}$ memory states, where $n$ is the number of states. \end{lem}

+\begin{proof} Consider a game with $k$ copies of the memory gadget shown in \Cref{fig:memory}, but modified so that the following sequence of events occurs: \begin{enumerate} \item The safety player selects $a$ or $b$ in all gadgets, one at a time. \item The safety player then moves the game to one of the $y$ vertices in one of the gadgets. \item The reachability player selects $a$ or $b$ as normal, and then either wins or loses the game. \end{enumerate} Each gadget has five states giving $5 \cdot k$ states in total, and one extra state is needed for the safety player to make the decision in Step 2.
+Hence, the total number of states is $n = 5 \cdot k + 1 \le 6 \cdot k$, since we can assume that $k \ge 1$.

+The reachability player has an obvious winning strategy in this game, which is to remember the choices that the safety player made, and choose the same vertex in the third step.
+As the safety player makes $k$ binary decisions, this strategy uses $2^k$ memory states.